Doxuno

 NON-SOLICITATION

-During the Restriction Period, the Restricted Party shall not, directly or indirectly: (a) solicit, contact, or transact business with any client or customer of the Company with whom the Restricted Party had material contact or about whom the Restricted Party obtained confidential information during the course of the relationship; or (b) solicit, recruit, hire, or attempt to hire any employee, independent contractor, or consultant of the Company.
-The parties acknowledge that Canadian courts assess such clauses for reasonableness of scope and duration, and this provision is intended to satisfy that standard.
+During the Restriction Period, the Restricted Party shall not, directly or indirectly: (a) solicit, contact, or transact business with any client, customer, or prospect of the Company with whom the Restricted Party had material contact or about whom the Restricted Party obtained confidential information during the course of the relationship; or (b) solicit, recruit, hire, or attempt to hire any employee, independent contractor, or consultant of the Company who was so engaged in the twelve (12) months immediately preceding the Restricted Party's departure.
+The parties acknowledge that non-solicitation clauses remain enforceable in Ontario notwithstanding the prohibition on non-competes in s.
+67.2 of the Employment Standards Act, and that Canadian courts will assess such clauses for reasonableness of scope and duration.

 CONFIDENTIALITY

-The Restricted Party acknowledges that during the course of the relationship with the Company, the Restricted Party has had or will have access to confidential and proprietary information of the Company.
-The Restricted Party agrees to hold all such information in strict confidence and not to use or disclose it to any third party, both during and after the relationship, except as required by applicable law or valid court order.
+The Restricted Party acknowledges that during the course of the relationship with the Company, the Restricted Party has had or will have access to confidential and proprietary information of the Company, including without limitation customer lists, pricing information, business strategies, technical know-how, and financial data (collectively, "Confidential Information").
+The Restricted Party agrees to hold all Confidential Information in strict confidence and not to use or disclose it to any third party, both during and after the relationship, except as required by applicable law or by a valid court order, in which case the Restricted Party shall provide prompt prior written notice to the Company where lawful.

 REASONABLENESS

-The Restricted Party acknowledges and agrees that: (a) the restrictions in this Agreement are reasonable and necessary to protect the Company's legitimate business interests, including its confidential information, trade secrets, client relationships, and goodwill; (b) the duration, geographic scope, and scope of restricted activities are no broader than reasonably necessary to protect those interests; and (c) the consideration provided is adequate.
-The parties acknowledge that Canadian courts apply a reasonableness test to restrictive covenants and that this Agreement is intended to satisfy that standard.
+The Restricted Party acknowledges and agrees that: (a) the restrictions in this Agreement are reasonable and necessary to protect the Company's legitimate proprietary interests, including confidential information, trade secrets, customer relationships, and goodwill, as recognized in Elsley v.
+J.G.
+Collins Insurance Agencies Ltd., [1978] 2 S.C.R.
+916; (b) the duration, geographic scope, and scope of restricted activities are no broader than reasonably necessary to protect those interests; (c) the restrictions are sufficiently clear and unambiguous to satisfy the test in Shafron v.
+KRG Insurance Brokers (Western) Inc., 2009 SCC 6; and (d) the consideration provided is adequate.

 REMEDIES

 The Restricted Party acknowledges that any breach of this Agreement would cause irreparable harm to the Company for which monetary damages alone would be an inadequate remedy.
-Accordingly, the Company shall be entitled to seek interlocutory, injunctive, or other equitable relief in any court of competent jurisdiction without the necessity of posting security or proving actual damages.
+Accordingly, the Company shall be entitled to seek interlocutory, interim, or permanent injunctive relief in any court of competent jurisdiction, without the necessity of posting security and without prejudice to any other remedy available at law or in equity.
 In addition, upon any breach of the restrictive covenants, the Restricted Party shall pay the Company liquidated damages in the amount of 50,000.00 CAD.
-The parties agree that this amount is a genuine pre-estimate of the Company's anticipated losses and is not intended as a penalty; however, such amount shall only be enforceable if a Canadian court determines it is not punitive.
+The parties agree that this amount is a genuine pre-estimate of the Company's anticipated losses and is not intended as a penalty.
+The parties acknowledge that a Canadian court may decline to enforce the amount if it determines it is extravagant, unconscionable, or punitive in nature (H.F.
+Clarke Ltd. v.
+Thermidaire Corp., [1976] 1 S.C.R.
+319).

 SEVERABILITY OF RESTRICTIONS

-If any court of competent jurisdiction determines that any restrictive covenant in this Agreement is unreasonable or unenforceable, the court is authorized and directed to modify such provision to the minimum extent necessary to make it reasonable and enforceable (blue-pencil severance), and the restriction as so modified shall be enforceable to the fullest extent permitted by law.
+If any court of competent jurisdiction determines that any restrictive covenant in this Agreement is unreasonable or unenforceable, the court is authorized to apply blue-pencil severance — that is, to strike out the offending word or phrase — to the extent that the part removed is trivial and not part of the main purport of the restriction, as permitted by Shafron v.
+KRG Insurance Brokers (Western) Inc., 2009 SCC 6.
+The restriction as so modified shall be enforceable to the fullest extent permitted by law.
+The parties acknowledge that the court is not authorized to rewrite or re-draft the covenant.

 GOVERNING LAW